ClubNix/Josix/README.md

 }
 ```

+- Add some inserts in `initialization-scripts/3-data-josix.sql` to have auto-insert when creating the volumes.

+- Check `docker-compose.yml` to be sure that the volumes are well-linked.

 - Run the bot :
-  - `python3 josix.py`
+  - `sudo docker-compose build` Build the bot (if the code have been modified).
+  - `sudo docker-compose up` Launch the whole project.

 ## Warning
-You can get an error on installing psycopg2, enter the following commands :
+If you are launching the bot without docker, you can get an error on installing psycopg2 with `pip3 install -r requirements.txt`, enter the following commands :
 - `pip3 install psycopg2-binary`
 - `sudo apt install libpq-dev python3-dev`